SammyXue30/MLs/README.md

 ## How to Use
 1. Open ```MLs β.xcodeproj``` on Xcode13 or later, then connect your iPhone or iPad to build it.
-2. Open the App on your iOS device.
+2. Open the App on your device.
 3. Use the control panel to adjust the motion lines’ appearance.
 4. Double-tap to toggle the visibility of the control panel.